spacecloud-io/space-docs/content/storage/database/securing-apis.md

 In some cases, you would want to verify the sender of the request received by your service.
 This is required when your service is running in an open or untrusted network.

-Space cloud adds a `X-SC-Token` header which contains a token containing the identity of the caller space cloud instance.
+Space cloud adds an `X-SC-Token` header which contains a token containing the identity of the caller space cloud instance.
 This token can be used to check if the incoming request is coming from an authentic source.
 This token is signed with the `secret` key provided in the project's configuration.

 ## Next steps

 Great!
-You have learned how to secure database access.
-You may now checkout the [security rules for file storage module](/auth/authorization/file-storage).
+With this, you have completed the database module.
+You can now check out the [file storage module](/storage/filestore).